WHAT Is The Purpose of Estate Planning?

 - Establish who will be managing your financial and/or legal affairs in the event of a diminished capacity, unexpected accident, or death

-We understand that your privacy is important, but having a comprehensive estate plan won’t do you much good if no one can find it when needed.
-After we complete your Estate Plan we recommend that you make copies of the documents, keep at least one in a secure place and then distribute the rest of your copies to your executor, family, physician and attorney.
+We understand that your privacy is important.
+And we also know that having a comprehensive estate plan won’t do you much good if no one can find it when needed.
+After we complete your Estate Plan we recommend that you make copies of the documents and keep at least one in a secure place.
+Once you’ve secured your document you can distribute the rest of your copies to your executor, family, physician and attorney.

 If you are ready to meet us and discuss getting started with an Estate Plan or if you have additional questions, please feel free to contact us today!